XimeraProject/.github/profile/README.md

 #### PDF Materials

 There are a number of Ximera courses that are not yet deployed online.
-Their materials are currently only in PDF form.
+Their materials are currently used only in PDF form.
 Instructors in this category are usually in a development phase of their Ximera course.
-The PDFs produced allow incremental development of the materials while still being used and tested in the classroom.
+The PDFs produced allow incremental development of the materials while still being used and tested in the classroom (not all of these repos will have fully developed PDFs).
 See:

 * [Abstract Algebra I]()
 * [Advanced Geometry]()